I am a Counselling Psychologist working with adults in London and online.

 How Therapy Works With Me

-Therapy can become a place where there is more room to slow down, reflect, and develop a deeper, more supportive relationship with oneself, allowing change and growth to unfold at a sustainable pace.
+Therapy can become a place where you have more room to slow down, reflect, and begin to develop a more supportive relationship with yourself.
+From there, change and growth can unfold at a more sustainable pace.

-It’s a shared process of exploration.
-We pay attention to patterns — in thoughts, emotions, relationships, and ways of coping — and gently ask where they came from and how they function now.
+In our work together, we take time to notice patterns — in thoughts, emotions, relationships, and ways of coping — and gently explore where they may have come from and how they are affecting you now.

 Some people arrive wanting tools or strategies; others find it difficult to talk about feelings at all.
 I work comfortably with both.
-We don’t rush emotional experiences, and we don’t force insight before it’s ready.
+We don’t rush emotional experience, and we don’t force insight before it is ready.

-While many people come to therapy hoping to feel better, my work is not primarily organised around symptom reduction or relief that isn’t grounded in understanding what is happening.
-Symptoms are approached as meaningful signals rather than problems to eliminate.
-Instead of trying to remove them, we stay curious about what they may be responding to, what they might be protecting, and how they fit within the wider picture of your life.
+While many people come to therapy hoping to feel better, my work is not primarily organised around symptom reduction or relief that is not grounded in a fuller understanding of what is happening.
+Rather than seeing symptoms as problems to eliminate, we approach them as meaningful signals — something we can begin to understand within the context of your wider experience.

-Gradually, attention turns to familiar ways of responding that once made sense, and to how early relationships and experiences shaped those patterns.
-With greater clarity, there is often more space for choice — a loosening of reactions that once felt fixed or automatic — and the beginnings of a kinder, more grounded relationship with yourself.
+Over time, attention often turns to familiar ways of responding that once made sense, and to how earlier relationships and experiences may have shaped them.
+As this becomes clearer, there is often more space for choice — a loosening of reactions that once felt fixed — and the beginnings of a kinder, more grounded relationship with yourself.

-When emotional processes begin to come into focus in this way, distress often changes in its own time — not because it has been pushed away, but because it is no longer needed in the same way.
-Change usually unfolds gradually, through this process rather than through effort or control.
+As emotional processes come into focus in this way, distress often begins to change in its own time — not because it has been pushed away, but because it is no longer needed in the same way.
+Change tends to unfold gradually through this process, rather than through effort or control.

 For those who find it helpful to have some orientation:

-My work is integrative and formulation-led, grounded in a relational way of understanding people.
-In practice, this means I draw from different psychological perspectives — including relational, psychodynamic, humanistic, and cognitive ways of thinking — in a way that fits you, instead of following a manual or rigid model.
+My work is integrative and formulation-led, grounded in a relational way of understanding people and their lives.
+I draw from different psychological traditions — including relational, psychodynamic, and humanistic perspectives — and integrate them in a way that fits you, rather than following a fixed method or manual.